What Is a Milk Allergy?

 - itchy, watery, or swollen eyes

-- a drop in blood pressure, causing lightheadedness or passing out
+- a drop in blood pressure causing lightheadedness or loss of consciousness

 How Is a Milk Allergy Diagnosed?

 Every second counts in an allergic reaction.
-If you start having serious allergic symptoms, like trouble breathing or throat tightness, use the epinephrine auto-injector right away.
-Also use it right away if your symptoms involve two different parts of the body, like hives with vomiting.
-Then call 911 and have them take you to the emergency room.
-You need to be under medical supervision because even if the worst seems to have passed, a second wave of serious symptoms can happen.
+If your child starts having serious allergic symptoms, like trouble breathing, give the epinephrine auto-injector right away.
+Also give it right away if the symptoms involve two different parts of the body, like hives with vomiting.
+Then call 911 and take your child to the emergency room.
+Your child needs to be under medical supervision because even if the worst seems to have passed, a second wave of serious symptoms can happen.

-What Can I Do to Stay Safe With a Milk Allergy?
+What Can I Do if My Baby Has a Milk Allergy?